JetBrains/python-skeletons/README.md

 The syntax is a subject to change.
 It is almost compatible to Python (except function types), but its semantics differs from Python (no `|`, no implicitly visible names, no generic types).
 So you cannot use these expressions in Python 3 function annotations.
-See also `python-righarrow`, `typeannotations`.
+See also related work below.

 The recommended way of checking the version of Python is: